nathannewyen/nathannewyen/README.md

 - 📍 Atlanta, Georgia

 ### What Am I Working On?
-- 🗒 Personal Mobile App with React Native/Typescript/GraphQL and NodeJS
-- 📱 I'm working on React/React Native and getting better at it.
+- Learning System Design / High-Level Architecture
-- 🌵 Working on myself and trying to be a better person.
+- Working on a personal project with Cloud AWS

 P/S: I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performance experiences.